jaschers/checkmAIte/README.md

 * Unzip the file.
 This will create a ```data/human_games/``` directory with multiple ```.epd``` files.

 ## Usage
-If you immediatly like to play against CheckmAIte proceed to Section "Play against CheckmAIte ".
+If you would immediatly like to play against CheckmAIte proceed to Section "Play against CheckmAIte ".
 If you want to extract your own training data and train a neural network on your own, you can proceed as follows.

 NOTE: Each script in the ```scripts/``` directory has a ```-h``` option to get furhter informations about the script and its input parameters.
 Simply run ```python scripts/<script_name>.py -h```.